carlomaximo/carlomaximo/README.md

 I plan to immortalize here stuff I built that I think other people will find helpful/interesting

-I am currently studying computer programming at Sheridan College and slated to graduate this April 2025.
-I'm very interested in the field of geomatics, and I hope to be use it and be involved in disaster risk reduction and management in the future.
+I graduated from Sheridan College with a diploma in computer programming.
+I'm very interested in the field of geomatics, and I hope to use it and be involved in disaster risk reduction and management in the future.

-I'm currently working on a campus map web app (someone hold me accountable pls, PM "where your web app at" whenever you're free)